nevrome/janno/README.md

 # Poseidon v.2: DAG Genotype Data Organisation
 Last Update: May 25, 2020

-Poseidon v.2 is an intermediate solution for the genotype data organisation within our department.
-It's a more simple approach than Stephan's Poseidon v.1 and also not as sophisticated as Stephan's yet unfinished Poseidon v.3, but still may simplify data storage and acquisition in the near to mid-term future.
+Poseidon v.2 is an intermediate solution for the genotype data organisation within the department of archaeogenetics at the Max Planck Institute for the Science of Human History (MPI-SHH).

 Content of this file: